 The seminar will include a keynote address from Beth Chaudhary, Head of Smart Energy, BEIS.
 It takes place as the Government prepares its response to its smart energy system consultation.
 It also comes with the Government looking into the feasibility of a new research institution specialising in battery and grid technologies, and energy storage.
 Delegates will discuss issues surrounding concerns over market access and grid connections, as well as Ofgem’s role and options for facilitating a greater number of decentralised energy programmes and smart systems.
 More information can be found here.

-The National Contact Point for the MSCA in Horizon 2020 is holding a range of events about MSCA grants in May.
-Details including dates and venues can be found here.
+In its capacity as UK National Contact Point for the Marie Skłodowska-Curie Actions (MSCA) in Horizon 2020, the UK Research Office is holding several events about MSCA grants.
+Details of the events can be found here.